strahinja08/leapsynsci-md/act_rs_23.md

 lang: "rs"
 ---

-LEAPSyn-SCI i ove godine obeležava međunarodni Dan Biodiverziteta sa sloganom:" Izgradimo zajedničku budućnost za sve žive organozme".
+LEAPSyn-SCI i ove godine obeležava međunarodni Dan Biodiverziteta sa sloganom:" Izgradimo zajedničku budućnost za sve žive organizme".

 <a href=''>#leapsynsci</a> <a href=''>#fondzanauku</a> <a href=''>#PROMIS</a> <a href=''>#leaproteins</a> <a href=''>#IMGGI</a> <a href=''>#hemijskifakultet</a> <a href=''>#imsi</a> <a href=''>#singidunumuniversity</a>